tjtate/sparkpost-api-documentation/services/transmissions_api.md

 #### Using a Stored Template

 Create a transmission using a stored template by specifying the "template_id" in the "content" attribute.
 The "use_draft_template" field is optional and indicates whether to use a draft version or the published version of the template when generating messages.

+#### Using a Scheduled Time

+Create a scheduled transmission to be generated and sent at a future time by specifying "start_time" in the "content" attribute.

+Scheduling a transmission that specifies a stored template will use the LATEST version of the template available at the time of scheduled generation.
+The use of published versus draft versions follows the same logic in all transmission requests, whether scheduled or immediate generation.
+When “use_draft_template" is not specified (or set to false), the latest published version of the specified stored template is used.
+If “use_draft_template" is set to true, the latest draft version is used in the transmission instead.

+Once message generation has been initiated, all messages in the transmission will use the template selected at the start of the generation.
+If a template update is made during the generation of a transmission that uses that template, the template update will succeed but the transmission will continue to use the version that was selected at the start of the generation.

 **Note**